How to get started with Docker Swarm orchestration

 - Include any SSH keys you may wish add to the root user.

-- Once all settings are ready, start the node by clicking Deploy server at the bottom of the page.
+- Once all settings are ready, start the node by clicking the Deploy server button at the bottom of the page.

 Repeat until you have three CoreOS nodes up and running.